UWrc/UWrc.github.io/docs/tools/containers.md

 The biggest collection of Docker images is from Docker Hub [[www](https://hub.docker.com)].

 Let's say Docker Hub tells you the pull command for the container you want is `docker pull gcc:11.1.0-bullseye`.
 To have Apptainer grab this Docker container and convert it to a Apptainer container you'd modify the command to be `apptainer pull docker://gcc:11.1.0-bullseye`.

-### Biocontainers.pro

-![biocontainer]

-A bioinformatics focused set of Apptainer containers can be found at the Biocontainers.pro registry [[www](https://biocontainers.pro/registry)].
-It is a collection of (convertible to Apptainer) Docker containers as well as native Apptainer containers.

 ### NVIDIA GPU Cloud (NGC)